kflavin/importer/README.md

 # < edit values, see below >
 source .env.aws

-# Choose a serverless stack to deploy (one of the serverless*.yml files).
-The dev stack will deploy an RDS instance.
-The prod stack assumes there is an existing database. **Todo: use a single serverless.yml file**
+# Choose a serverless stack to deploy (one of the serverless*.yml files).  dev stacks creates an RDS instance.
 cp serverless-prod.yml serverless.yml

 # Build the Python script
 python setup.py sdist

 # Deploy stack to AWS.
-This creates some IAM roles and an S3 bucket.
-The dev yml creates an RDS instance for testing.
 sls deploy --stage=dev

 # If using a new database, you can quickly create the db and table as follows.
 Otherwise skip this step.
 sls invoke --function create_db --data '{ "table_name": "'$npi_table_name'", "database": "'$db_schema'" }'

 # The Lambda functions are cron'd, but can be called manually using helper scripts